Do you know what happens to a family when a loved one passes away without a will?

 In this situation, we create a simple pour-over will that specifies that any property in the estate will become part of the trust.
 Then it will be distributed to beneficiaries you’ve named and won’t be subject to the laws of intestate succession.

-Let the Team at Huizenga Law Prepare a Will to Protect Your Loved Ones
+Let the Team at Huizenga Law Prepare the Right Will To Protect Your Loved Ones

 If you never created a will or if your will was prepared years ago, we invite you to contact us so we can review your situation and prepare a will that meets your family’s needs.
 At Huizenga Law, we know how important it is to protect your time and your resources, so we won’t try to make the process more complicated than it needs to be.